hammer/hbase-tornado-demo/README.md

 Adds new features to the chat demo:

-(none implemented yet)
+1. Persist chat messages to HBase

 Upcoming features:

-1. Persist chat messages to HBase.
 1. Bots
 1. Channels